What we do

 The Together in Action grant is a continuation of the ICBL-CMC Survivor Network Project, and is designed to support survivors and persons with disabilities by facilitating their work in contributing to victim assistance efforts at country level, and to ensure their effective participation in national and international advocacy efforts related to the MBT and the CCM.

-In light of the global COVID-19 pandemic and the heightened challenges that landmine survivors and persons with disabilities have faced, the Together in Action grant played a significant role in 2020 in strengthening survivor networks at national level, within the framework of the Convention on Cluster Munitions and the Mine Ban Treaty.
+In light of the global COVID-19 pandemic and the heightened challenges that landmine survivors and persons with disabilities have faced, the Together in Action grant has played a significant role since 2020 in strengthening survivor networks at national level, within the framework of the Convention on Cluster Munitions and the Mine Ban Treaty.

 You can find more information on recent Investing in Action projects in the ICBL-CMC Annual Report.